A Taxonomy for Inference in Causal Model Families: Paper: ``A Taxonomy for Inference in Causal Model Families''

-{\bf Data Sets.} Since we are interested in qualitative behavior in light of the theoretical results established previously, we consider custom SCM simulations.
-For instance consider the following two models: the collider SCM $\mathfrak{C}_1$ given by
+Since we are interested in qualitative behavior in light of the theoretical results established previously, we consider custom SCM simulations.
+For instance consider the following two models: the collider SCM given by